-The data was analyzed using the Statistical Package for the Social Sciences (SPSS, Version 23.0, IBM, USA).
-A Pearson's chi square correlation was run to assess the relationship of wound score between TED +IPC and MPA cohorts.
+The data was analyzed using the Statistical Package for the Social Sciences (SPSS, Version 23.0, IBM, U.S.).
+A Pearson's Chi-square correlation was run to assess the relationship of wound score between TED + IPC and MPA cohorts.
 The normalcy of distribution of demographics and patient characteristics with outlier detection were assessed by Shapiro-Wilk's test.
-P value of < 0.05 was considered to be significant.
-On Bayesian inferential analysis, there was evidence that MPA has superior outcomes compared to TED +IPC.
-The Null hypothesis "MPA leads to better wound scores compared to TED +IPC" was accepted with sequential Strong/Moderate evidence in favor of MPA, $H_0 > H_1$ at day 3 and day 5 post operatively.
+P value of <0.05 was considered to be significant.
+On Bayesian inferential analysis, there was evidence that MPA has superior outcomes compared to TED + IPC.
+The null hypothesis, "MPA leads to better wound scores compared to TED + IPC" was accepted with sequential strong/moderate evidence in favor of MPA, $H_0 > H_1$ at POD 3 and 5.